Rahulkamble01/tshell/Readme.md

 13. Drag and drop this sql script on right hand side opened folder.
 14. Now your sql script will be deployed on server.

-### Creating database using Sql script on Server using Putty
+### Creating database using Sql script on server using Putty
 1. Open putty.
 2. Give your IP address as `10.142.194.149`.
 Select Open.
 2. Login with your Employee Id and Password.